GioZeero/Sbirumon1/docs/blueprint.md

-# **App Name**: NimbusScale Landing
+# **App Name**: BattleSim

 ## Core Features:

-- Value Proposition Header: Display a clear, impactful headline and subheadline that immediately communicates the value proposition.
-- Product Showcase: Showcase top cloud products with concise descriptions and transparent pricing options.
-- Customer Testimonials: Present compelling customer testimonials, accompanied by company logos, to build trust and credibility.
-- Consultation CTA: Implement a prominent and accessible call-to-action (CTA) button that encourages users to request a consultation.
-- Responsive Design: Ensure the landing page is fully responsive and optimized for seamless viewing and interaction across various devices (desktops, tablets, and mobile phones).
+- Fighter Display: Display two virtual fighters with health bars and status effects.
+- Attack Selection: Display attack options for the current fighter.
+- Combat Engine: Implement turn-based combat logic with attack selection and damage calculation.
+- Combat Log: Show a log of combat events (attacks, damage, status changes).
+- AI Opponent: Use an AI tool to decide which attack the computer-controlled fighter should use.
+The LLM is also able to make decisions about when to apply the fighter's special ability, depending on the current state of the battle.
+- Battle Result Display: Display battle result (win/lose) and allow for a rematch.

 ## Style Guidelines:

-- Primary color: A deep blue (#2962FF) to convey trust and reliability, with a touch of innovation.
+- Primary color: Electric blue (#7DF9FF) for a high-energy, exciting feel.
-- Background color: A very light blue-tinted gray (#F0F4FF) for a clean, modern backdrop that ensures readability.
+- Background color: Dark gray (#222222) to give depth and contrast to the visuals.
-- Accent color: A vibrant violet (#A259FF) to highlight key elements like CTAs and pricing, creating visual interest.
+- Accent color: Vivid purple (#BE34F5) to highlight important interactive elements.
-- Headline font: 'Space Grotesk' (sans-serif) for a modern and tech-forward feel.
+- Headline font: 'Space Grotesk' sans-serif for headlines.
+Body text: 'Inter' sans-serif.
-- Body font: 'Inter' (sans-serif) for clear and readable descriptions and testimonials.
-- Use a set of consistent, professional icons to visually represent product features and benefits.
+- Use stylized icons to represent attack types and status effects.
-- Employ a clean, minimalist layout with ample white space to avoid visual clutter and improve content consumption.
+- Divide the screen into distinct areas for fighter display, attack selection, and combat log.
+- Implement attack animations and visual feedback for damage and status changes.